jamieforrest/github-asana/README.md

     git commit -m "fixed bug #123456789"

 That will send the commit message to Asana and place it as a comment in the task with ID 123456789.
-Task IDs in Asana are the strings of digits after the final slash in the url, visible when you're viewigin a task.
+Task IDs in Asana are the strings of digits after the final slash in the url, visible when you're viewing a task.

 Roadmap
 =======